 But while the onus is with OEMs, they are effectively blind to the software powering their products and to vulnerabilities lurking within, as they are often provided with just binary code.

 Cyber Digital Twins provide the much needed visibility into the software driving devices, exposing not only their make-up but also the characteristics and context in which they operate - from an accurate list of packages, versions and licenses, to underlying architectures and OSs, all the way to exposed interfaces, configurations, control flow and more.

 The entire supply chain becomes transparent to all parties involved - OEMs, suppliers, 3rd party auditors and even regulators.

 The complex development ecosystem mentioned above has a dramatic impact on the ability of manufacturers to understand which internal or external party should address security gaps and vulnerabilities.
 This becomes ever more important when devices are already in-service and security incidents must be dealt with quickly and efficiently.

 Cyber Digital Twins can also capture historical data related to a software component e.g. versions, patches, TARA requirements, fixes etc.

-Manufacturers, which are usually legally liable for the safety and security of their products, can thus validate the security posture of their multi-source products, pin-point cyber risks and trace their origin, both in the development stage and post production.
+Manufacturers, which are usually legally liable for the safety and security of their products, can thus validate the security posture of their multi-source products, pin-point cyber risks and trace their origin, pre and post development.